ShellShockQ/docs-site/docs/getting-started/zowe-architecture.md

 ## Cross memory server

 The Cross memory server is a low-level privleged server for managing mainframe data securely.
-For security, it is not an HTTP server.
-Instead it has a trust relationship with ZSS, and other Zowe components can work through ZSS in order to handle z/OS data that would otherwise be unavailable or insecure to access from higher-level languages and software.
+For security reasons, it is not an HTTP server.
+Instead, it has a trust relationship with ZSS.
+Other Zowe components can work through ZSS in order to handle z/OS data that would otherwise be unavailable or insecure to access from higher-level languages and software.

 Unlike all of the servers described above which run under the `ZWESVSTC` started task as address spaces for USS processes, the cross memory server has its own separate started task `ZWESISTC` and its own user ID `ZWESIUSR` that runs the program `ZWESIS01`.